opstrace/opstrace/README.md

 * **Secure** by default with TLS and authenticated endpoints.
 * **Easy to configure** with GUIs and APIs.

-We walk on the shoulders of giants; Opstrace contains the open source projects you know and love in one place:
+We walk on the shoulders of giants; Opstrace uses open source projects you know and love in one place:

 * [Cortex](https://github.com/cortexproject/cortex)
 * [Loki](https://github.com/grafana/loki)